 “Art is everywhere, waiting to be revealed.
 My nature photography reflects a desire to capture the many tranquil aspects of my journeys that are often missed by the casual observer.
 As an artist trained both in photojournalism and the fine arts, I focus on documenting intimate portraits of the environment with the intent to communicate to the viewer the spirituality I envision in each moment.
 I search for what many may see as ordinary and discover the extraordinary.” www.danielleausten.com

 9th Place - David Phillips - "Worm's Head"

-David was born in Merthyr Tydfil in the summer 1961.
+David was born in Merthyr Tydfil in the summer of 1961.
 He is a child of the sixties and the third in a family of six.
 He grew up in Mountain Ash, South Wales.
 His father was a Veterinary Surgeon and his mother a Teacher.
-She, rather than he endured the ordeal of his education often with embarrassment asking his class mates “Where’s David?
+She, rather than he endured the ordeal of his education often with embarrassment by asking his classmates “Where’s David?
 Does anyone know?”

 Childhood was spent in an exuberant and chaotic family of eight.
 There were many beloved pets including cats, dogs, and sometimes exotic additions such as when his father brought work home or when David tried to rescue waifs and strays.
 There were chickens, so many (expletive deleted) chickens.
 There was also a horse won in a raffle named without any real imagination Raffalo.
 David’s family have surreal idiosyncrasies when it comes to names.

 State educated and like many, a reluctant participant in the comprehensive school experiment practiced in the United Kingdom in the 1970's.
 He could say the experience scarred with opportunities denied but won’t because it is nonsense.
 David didn’t like school because he had to get up in the morning.